thaddavis/crewai_and_agentops_script/video_script/2/2_devcontainer_setup.md

 the `pwd` command stands for "present working directory"

-For analogy, when you use the Graphical User Interface provided by your laptop or Desktop you're automatically placed in the "Desktop" folder of the file system on your machine
+For analogy, when you open your laptop or Desktop you're automatically placed in the "Desktop" folder of your file system